Jacque Alexander Tardy: Crawford

 Tardy called to Dobson "Mr. Dobson, where are you?"
 Dobson replied, "In the maintop."
 Tardy replied "Are you wounded?"
 Dobson replied "Yes."
 Tardy asked Dobson to descend, Dobson refused.
 When Tardy assured Dobson he would be spared, if he would come down, Dobson descended and was immediately surrounded by the Spaniards.
 Tardy asked the whereabouts of the trunk brought on board by Felix.
 Dobson said he had put the trunk in the stateroom, but didn't know what had become of it.
 Tardy explained that the Captain had refused the Spaniards access to the trunk, causing them to suspect it had been put ashore in Matanzas.
 Therefore, they decided to take the law into their own hands, and killed the Captain taking control of the ship.
 They determined that rather than continue to the United States they should instead sail for Europe and if Dobson would assist them he would be well paid for his services when the ship's cargo was sold.
 Dobson agreed and obtained permission to lay down.
-Tardy then asked him where Dolliver and Potter where.
+Tardy then asked him where Dolliver and Potter were.
 Dobson replied that they were in the Maintop.
 The two men were then asked to descend, repeatedly assured by Tardy that no harm would befall them.
 Doliver came down and was immediately stabbed by Courro and pushed overboard by Pepe.
 In the water, Doliver told Potter to stay where he was or he would certainly be killed.
 His last words were addressed to the Spaniards, saying that they were "barbarous and bloodthirsty wretches, equally destitute of courage and humanity".
 Shortly afterwards, Potter fell from the rigging landing heavily in the water with no struggle, causing Dobson to assume he was either dead or had fainted.

-As dawn arrived, Pepe and Courro came on deck with two muskets intent on shooting the Gibbs who had fled to the fore topmast.
+As dawn arrived, Pepe and Courro came on deck with two muskets, intent on shooting Gibbs who had fled to the fore topmast.
 They called an injured Asa Bicknell up from below, who was bandaged and writhing in pain, Bicknell threw himself overboard and was shot at while falling by Courro.
-Pepe then also shot at Bicknell causing him to shriek.
+Pepe then also shot at Bicknell, causing him to shriek.
 Pepe then descended into the cabin with a rope and returned to deck dragging behind him the dead Irish carpenter, who was then thrown overboard.
-The Gibbs was called for again and with repeated assurances of safety, the cook descended to the deck and was ordered to make breakfast.
+Gibbs was called for again and with repeated assurances of safety, the cook descended to the deck and was ordered to make breakfast.
 The deck and the rigging were then washed and sails painted to conceal the blood.
 Tardy dressed Dobson's wounds from his medicine chest, and assured him of his safety.